Disappearance of Harold Holt: Holt and the ocean

 Holt was a keen outdoorsman and had beach houses at Portsea, Victoria, and Bingil Bay, Queensland.
 He was introduced to spearfishing in 1954, and it soon became his preferred vacation activity.
-Holt wore a wetsuit so he could fish year round, and preferred either skin diving or snorkeling as he found air tanks burdensome and inauthentic.
+Holt wore a wetsuit so he could fish year round, and preferred either skin diving or snorkelling as he found air tanks burdensome and inauthentic.
 Once he had speared a fish, he would unzip his suit and place it inside (still bleeding), allowing him to continue fishing.
 According to his companions, Holt had "incredible powers of endurance underwater" and sometimes kept himself amused during parliamentary debates by seeing how long he could hold his breath.
 Although he could tread water for long periods, he was not a strong surface swimmer.

 Several of Holt's friends confronted him about the dangers of his hobby, including his press secretary, Tony Eggleton, to whom Holt responded, "Look Tony, what are the odds of a prime minister being drowned or taken by a shark?"
 On 20 May 1967, Holt had a close call while diving at Cheviot Beach on the Mornington Peninsula, where he became distressed and called for help.
 Pulled ashore by his diving companions, he remained conscious, but turned purple and vomited a large amount of seawater.
 Holt attributed the incident to a leaking snorkel and supposedly remarked, "That's the closest I have ever been to drowning in my life!"
 A few months later, on 5 August, which was also his 59th birthday, he was spearfishing at Dunk Island on the Great Barrier Reef.
 He spent twenty-five minutes chasing a large coral trout, but eventually had to abandon the pursuit due to extreme shortness of breath.

 Holt's health

 Holt had been in reasonably good health throughout his life, although he had a family history of premature death – his father had died at the age of 59 and his older brother at the age of 57.
 Holt himself suffered a severe concussion in a road accident in November 1955, in which the driver of his ministerial car was killed.
 In September 1967, Holt began treatment for a painful shoulder injury that he had originally suffered playing football in his youth; he was prescribed painkillers and twice-weekly physiotherapy.
-A few days before his death, he had been briefly examined by his personal physician, Marcus Faunce, who advised him to avoid over-exerting himself and to cut back on swimming and tennis.
+A few days before his death, he had been briefly examined by his personal physician, Marcus Faunce, who advised him to avoid overexerting himself and to cut back on swimming and tennis.

 The Prime Minister is Missing, a 2008 docudrama, suggested that Holt's judgement on the weekend of his death had been impaired by his medication, in combination with work-related tiredness and stress.
 Morphine was named as the drug that he had been prescribed, although "no direct evidence" indicated that he had taken any on the day of his death.